 - (e) The informal interview may be conducted by electronic means if the interviewers determine that the purpose of the interview can be achieved in such manner. - (f) The interviewers, board prosecutor, licensee and/or licensee's counsel may discuss stipulation, dismissal, the consent decrees, restrictions or any other pertinent procedural or substantive information. - (g) An electronic or stenographic record may be made and shall, if made, become part of the confidential files of the board. - (h) An informal interview is not subject to strict legal procedural or evidentiary rules.
 Informal interviews are not open to the public nor is their occurrence a matter of public record. - (i) If the alleged conduct is not within the Board's jurisdiction, or would not constitute a violation of the act, interviewers shall notify the complainant in writing and close the complaint.
-Board staff shall provide the interviewers' reason(s) for the closure of the complaint to the officers at the next complaint screening, and the closure shall be noted on the ledger. - (j) The results of any board ordered mental, physical competency or medical competency examination shall be provided to the licensee and the interviewers prior to any further board action. - (k) Following notice by the interviewers of their intent to conduct an informal interview, the licensee may, at any time, waive the right to an informal interview.
+B board staff shall provide the interviewers' reason(s) for the closure of the complaint to the officers at the next complaint screening.
+If the board officers agree that the case should be closed, board staff shall notify the complainant and the respondent, and the closure shall be noted on the ledger.
+If the board officers determine the complaint should not be closed, they may direct board staff to return the complaint to the interviewers with direction for next steps to be taken in investigating the complaint. - (j) If mental, physical competency or medical competency examinations are ordered by the officers, tThe results of any-board ordered mental, physical competency or medical competency examinations shall be provided to the licensee and the interviewers prior to any further board action. - (k) Following notice by the interviewers of their intent to conduct an informal interview, the licensee may, at any time, waive the right to an informal interview.
 Waiver of the informal interview process must be made in writing, signed by the licensee, and his attorney if represented, and sent to the Board before the scheduled informal interview.
-A licensee's waiver of the informal interview process shall not, in and of itself, constitute grounds for additional charges of unprofessional conduct.

-(1) Settlement or stipulation.

-- (i) Nothing in these rules shall preclude the licensee and interviewers or petitioners from entering into, at any time before the entry of a final order in a contested case hearing, a consent decree, nor shall these rules preclude a voluntary request by the licensee for the suspension, relinquishment or restriction of the licensee's license; provided, however, that the Board may, but is not required to, grant or reject such a request. - (ii) The reasons, grounds, conditions and other provisions of any such consent decree, voluntary relinquishment, suspension or restriction or other board action taken in lieu of a contested case hearing shall be recorded in the docket file and become a permanent part of the Board's confidential files; provided, however, that any action taken by the board constituting a final action shall be a public document as provided by the Act and the Board's rules. - (iii) Such consent decree or other action may occur at any time prior to the announcement of a final decision after a contested case hearing.
+A licensee's waiver of the informal interview process shall not, in and of itself, constitute grounds for additional charges of unprofessional conduct. - (1) Settlement or stipulation. - (i) Nothing in these rules shall preclude the licensee and interviewers or petitioners from entering into, at any time before the entry of a final order in a contested case hearing, a consent decree, nor shall these rules preclude a voluntary request by the licensee for the suspension, relinquishment or restriction of the licensee's license; provided, however, that the Board may, but is not required to, grant or reject such a request. - (ii) The reasons, grounds, conditions and other provisions of any such consent decree, voluntary relinquishment, suspension or restriction or other board action taken in lieu of a contested case hearing shall be recorded in the docket file and become a permanent part of the Board's confidential files; provided, however, that any action taken by the board constituting a final action shall be a public document as provided by the Act and the Board's rules.

+(iii) Such consent decree or other action may occur at any time prior to the announcement of a final decision after a contested case hearing.